-You have probably called a doctor’s office and heard the pre-recorded statement, “if this is an emergency, please hang up and call 911.”
-But have you ever wondered about what constitutes an urgent care situation?
-Obviously there are instances when it is obvious; broken bones and excessive bleeding are two pretty clear examples.
-However, there are other times when it will not be as obvious.
-Here are a few guidelines to follow.
+You have probably called a doctor’s office and heard the pre-recorded statement, “If this is an emergency, please hang up and call 911.”
+But what constitutes an urgent care situation versus calling 911?
+Here are a few guidelines to follow:

-Body temperatures can vary by clothing, activity and more.
-Fevers are also a natural way for bodies to fight infection.
-This means that not every fever is an urgent matter.
+Fever: Fevers are a natural way for your body to fight infection, which means that not every fever is an urgent matter.
 However, too high a fever can be a problem, particularly for infants and the elderly.
-Recurrent fevers should be evaluated by a doctor, but can be done so at a regular office appointment.
-It is only when the fever has exceeded 104 degrees, continues to rise or does not lower despite treatment, you should consider urgent care.
+If the fever has exceeded 104 degrees, continues to rise, or does not lower despite treatment, you should consider urgent care.
 If your fever spikes and you are incapacitated or delirious, call 911.

-Chest pain can be gas or heartburn or even something as simple as strained muscles.
+Chest pain: Chest pain can be gas or heartburn, or even something as simple as strained muscles.
 It can also be a heart attack.
 If the chest pain is mild to moderate and persists over an extended period without any apparent cause, you should consider going to urgent care.
-If the chest pain is extreme or is accompanied with any other symptoms such as shortness of breath or dizziness, call 911.
+If the chest pain is extreme or is accompanied by any other symptoms, such as shortness of breath or dizziness, call 911.